High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: Introduction

 In this paper, we aim to give a contribution to the numerical discretization of the Einstein equations under the GH formulation, which consider various different perspectives.
 First, we introduce a Central WENO Finite Difference (CWENO-FD) scheme on Cartesian grids, which has been successfully used within the first-order version of the BSSNOK formulation~\cite{DumbserZanottiPuppo2025}, but has never been adopted in the GH formulation.
 Second, we introduce an ADER (Arbitrary high order Derivatives) discontinuous Galerkin (DG) scheme on 2D unstructured polygonal meshes, which should be regarded as a preliminary implementation towards a truly 3D numerical relativity calculation under the GH framework.
-Moreover, both numerical schemes are enriched by a well-balancing property, which allows to preserve the equilibrium of stationary (or quasi-stationary) configurations up to machine precision.
+In both cases we follow the choice of using a single numerical scheme for the whole PDE system, which includes the Einstein sector for the spacetime and the Euler sector for the matter.
+Besides guaranteeing a clean computational structure, this approach presents the crucial advantage of avoiding any sort of interpolation between different meshes, which may become necessary if different numerical schemes are used for the two sectors.
+Moreover, both the CWENO and the DG schemes are enriched by a well-balancing property, which allows to preserve the equilibrium of \textit{a priori} known stationary (or quasi-stationary) configurations up to machine precision.
 This is an extra feature that can be activated according to user's needs and it follows closely the pragmatic approach proposed in~\cite{DumbserZanottiGaburroPeshkov2023}.

 The plan of the paper is the following.
 In Sect.~\ref{sec.GHeqs} we recall the GH formulation of the Einstein equations; in Sect.~\ref{sec.numerical} we describe the two numerical schemes adopted in the paper, while Sect.~\ref{sec.tests} contains the validation of our approach through a wide set of numerical tests.
 Finally, Sect.~\ref{sec.conclusions} presents the conclusions of our work.